Senior Lecturer in Paramedic Science

 - Access course (must be health or science related) you will need to achieve 15 level 3 credits at distinction and 30 level 3 credits at Merit

-It is essential that you have your C1 test booked by the 1st of September, prior to starting the course.
-The cost of C1 is your responsibility.
+It is essential that you have a standard full UK driving license prior to starting the course.
+The cost of this is your responsibility.

 In addition to the requirements above, you will need to have five or more GCSEs (or equivalents) at grade C/4 or above, including English, Mathematics and a Science subject.